FriedBreakfast/Psi/doc-sphinx/tvm/instructions.rst

 Undefined value of any type.
 The compiler is allowed to make any assumption whatsoever about the contents of such a value.
+Note that values ``const`` type which are undefined still contain arbitrary data.

 ``{type}``
   Result type of this operation.